 All community title land is still rated in the same way as freehold land.
-When you first take ownership of a lot within Narara Ecovillage, you will be required to start paying rates of approximately \$800 per annum.
-The rates are reduced until you achieve occupation certificate.
-At that point the rates include waste collection and increase to approximately \$1300 per annum.
+When you first take ownership of a lot within Narara Ecovillage, you will be required to start paying rates of approximately \$900 per annum.
+This is a reduced rate until you recieve your occupation certificate.
+At that point the rates will include waste collection and increase to approximately \$1400 per annum.

 We are seeking reconsideration of the need to participate in the Council waste services as we'd much prefer to encourage waste reduction but this is new territory for the council and it may take some time to achieve an agreement with them.
 Of course rates are based on the land value so they will vary slightly lot to lot.
-The estimates provided are for an average 550sgm lot in stage 1.
+The estimates provided are for an average 550sqm.

-Water
+Water:

 NEV Water is the water utility for the site and operates under the Water Industry Competition Act (WICA).
-It will be responsible to read the metres and bill residents for water services instead of the Central Coast Council.
+It is responsible for reading the meters and to bill residents for water services, instead of the Central Coast Council.
 In the Central Coast area, water rates are approximately \$1200 per annum, depending on your usage.
 NEV Water have set their rates at a comparable cost to the local council and depending on usage, customers can expect to pay a cost of about \$1200 per annum.